-This satisfying and body-warming Wheat Berry and Chickpea Soup features the humble and antioxidant-rich chickpea, making it your best defense against the flu and cold season.
+This satisfying and body-warming Wheat Berry and Chickpea Soup features the humble and antioxidant-rich chickpea, making it a great immune booster for the cold winter months.

 Tracing its roots back to the ancient Middle East, the chickpea (also known as the garbanzo bean or ceci bean) can also be found throughout the Mediterranean, North Africa, and Europe; it has given rise to rich and sustaining foods like hummus, falafel, Italian soups and pasta, Ethiopian stews, and Indian curries like Chana Masala.